vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 No, vTPMs are not backed by hardware, but they function identically to a “real” hardware TPM 2.0 device.
 Everything a workload can do with physical TPM hardware is possible with the vTPM as well.

-### How many VMs with vTPMs can I have on one physical ESXi host?
+### How many VMs with vTPMs can I have on one physical ESX host?

-You can have as many VMs with virtual Trusted Platform Modules (vTPMs) as you like on one physical ESXi host.
+You can have as many VMs with virtual Trusted Platform Modules (vTPMs) as you like on one physical ESX host.
 The vTPM has no direct limitations related to the physical host.

 ### Is a vTPM required for Windows 11?